Creed (perfume house)

-Creed is an Anglo-French multi-national niche perfume house, based in Paris.
+Creed Fragrances is an Anglo-French multi-national niche perfume house, based in Paris.
+It is owned by the luxury group Kering and managed by its beauty division Kering Beauté.

-The company was originally founded as a tailoring house in London, England in 1760 by James Henry Creed.
-It has boutiques in Paris, London, New York City, Beverly Hills, Sydney, Dubai, Kuwait City, Vienna, Mexico City, Milan, and Miami in addition to stands in high end retailers across the world.
+The company was supposedly originally founded as a tailoring house in London, England in 1760 by James Henry Creed.
+It has boutiques in Paris, London, New York City, Beverly Hills, Sydney, Dubai, Kuwait City, Vienna, Manila, Cebu City, Mexico City, Milan, Miami, Toronto (Yorkdale Mall) and Dallas in addition to stands in high end retailers across the world.
 The current generation of creative directors consists of Olivier Creed and his son Erwin Creed.

 Early history

 James Henry Creed supposedly founded the House of Creed in London in 1760 as a tailoring establishment, however, the earliest evidence of Creed's existence hark from the late 1960s or early 1970s.
 It claims to have risen to fame in the mid 19th century under Henry Creed as tailors and habit makers for the fashionable dandy Count d'Orsay, Queen Victoria, and Empress Eugénie, who issued the firm of Creed & Cumberland a Royal Warrant for tailoring articles.
 Olivier Creed's first eponymously named fragrance was a traditional eau de cologne with matching aftershave.
 Its release date is unknown, although bottles are still in circulation.
 Creed also has other high-profile creations in its catalog such as Angelique Encens, which was said to have been originally created in 1933 for the Bishop of Paris.
+The history of the Creed brand prior to 1970 comes from Creed itself.
+No historical evidence (documents, letters, warrants, receipts, vintage bottles or packaging, business licenses, etc.) of the company’s existence before 1970 exists.

+In 2009, Creed opened its first stand-alone US store on Madison Avenue in New York City.

 In February 2020, the private equity group BlackRock announced that it would become the majority shareholder of Creed.
+Sarah Rotheram was named CEO in November 2020.
+In June 2023, Creed was acquired by Kering for €3.5 billion.

 Popular culture

 Creed has stated that it has created perfumes exclusively for celebrities and well-known political figures.
 Creed claims that Tabarome "was commissioned by a legendary British statesman who loved fine brandy and highest quality cigars" but this is without historical confirmation.
 Also, Creed's Vetiver is marketed to have been created for "one of America's leading families, a political dynasty now known worldwide for its energy, vigor, and impeccable style".
+This is also without historical confirmation.